 Parkinson’s disease (PD) is a multifactorial neurodegenerative disease that involves the progressive impairment of voluntary motor control due to the gradual loss of brain cells that produce dopamine, a substance that helps control movement15.

 Symptoms of PD typically manifests only when more than 70% of dopaminergic cells are lost.
-Definitive diagnosis of PD can only be made histologically post-mortem.16 Findings ways for earlier diagnosis is important.
+Definitive diagnosis of PD can only be made histologically post-mortem.16 Finding ways for earlier diagnosis is important.

-Ahn et al. recently have shown the link between the thinning of the retina and the loss of the brain cells that produce dopamine.
+Ahn et al. recently identified a link between the thinning of the retina and the loss of the brain cells that produce dopamine.
 They found that the greater the retina thinning, the greater the severity of the disease.
 This suggests that a simple eye scan may be useful in detecting Parkinson’s disease early as well as following its progression.17

-The possible use of the abnormality of the retina as well as other structures of the eye as a biomarker for schizophrenia is under research.
+The potential to use abnormalities in the retina and other structures of the eye as a biomarker to predict for schizophrenia is under research.
 The retina and the brain develop from the same tissue, the neuroectoderm and it is the only part of the CNS that can be seen with the naked eyes.
 Therefore, it can be said that the retinal changes may mirror the integrity of the brain structure and therefore serve as a marker of progressive tissue loss.
 The strongest evidence of this involves findings of widened retinal venules, thinning of the retinal nerve fibre layer and abnormal ERG amplitudes19 .